Government Buildings,Merriot Street via Wikipedia

-As the Irish government finally admitted that it would accept massive bailout worth “tens of billions” from the International Monetary Fund, the IMF has been sharing the joke on Twitter.
+As the Irish government finally admitted that it would accept a massive bailout worth “tens of billions” from the International Monetary Fund, the IMF has been sharing the joke on Twitter.

-When in Dublin this week to assess the state of Ireland’s financial crises the IMF (@IMFNEWS)found time to share the joke on Twitter by following @The_IMF, spoof account that mocks both Ireland and the IMF.
+When in Dublin this week to assess the state of Ireland’s financial crises the IMF (@IMFNEWS)found time to share the joke on Twitter by following @The_IMF, a spoof account that mocks both Ireland and the IMF.
 The fake @The_IMF account purports to be the Twitter profile of an IMF delegate in Dublin.
 It describes itself as “Working with the IMF (cough).
 Off to the Emerald Isle to give them a few of our dollars.”

 Sardonic comments published on the fake @The_IMF account include,